jacqueline-lam/portfolio-app-2.0/README.md

 ## Overview
 This is the personal portfolio version 2.0 that showcases Jacqueline Lam's projects, software engineering journey, blog posts and more.

-The app is composed of backend rails API and front-end React clients, which use asynchronous Javascript (with the help of redux-thunk middleware) to make HTTP requests to the API and render them to the user interface.
+The app is composed of backend rails API and front-end React clients, which use asynchronous Javascript to make HTTP requests to the API and render them to the user interface.
+In version 2.0, redux-thunk middleware and old React lifecycle methods have been replaced with React hooks.

 ![portfolio demo](./public/portfolio-quick-demo.gif)